blindxfish/PicDat/README.md

 3. try out new methods like convert the data to image format and add it to the bottom of the picture / crop it out when presented.
 4. add hashing and encrippt the data on the name
-5. add extra checking, validation at the frontend

-**6.Try to compress and decompress the name before applying
+5. add extra checking, validation at the frontend **Try to compress and decompress the name before applying

 ## Live preview: